 Additionally, municipal water supplies across the U.S. have been found to contain over 320 toxic substances, including heavy metals, contributing to an invisible toxic cocktail that we are exposed to daily.

 Given this widespread environmental exposure, it should come as no surprise that trace metals can be detected in individuals, irrespective of their cannabis use.
-Put simply, the amount of metals that marijuana contributes to a person’s daily consumption, compared to a person’s total daily exposure, would likely represent a very tiny slice of a pie chart.
+Put simply, the amount of metals that marijuana contributes to a person’s daily consumption, in relation to their total daily exposure, would likely represent a very tiny slice of a pie chart.

 That is to say that while presence of these metals in the human body is very concerning, the issue is a multifaceted one, which that extends far beyond the scope of marijuana consumption.